-The journey to a dynamic Software Defined Environment begins by virtualizing and automating IT
+The journey to a dynamic Software Defined Environment begins by virtualising and automating IT

-Learn more about how these paths can help you optimize your compute, storage and network environment.
+Learn more about how these paths can help you optimise your compute, storage and network environment.

 Hourly savings with